 Markets v's government provision.

 "The distinguished economist Lord (Lionel) Robbins once referred to the market as a “perpetual referendum” in which everyone votes, pound by pound, between countless goods and services produced by unnumbered suppliers around the world, competing in quality and price to satisfy customers.
 This quest to capture votes and obtain profit leads to improved products, cost-cutting innovation and enhanced productivity and wealth."

-Pay to pray, or free-market capitalism meets the synagogue.
+, or free-market capitalism meets the synagogue.

 On Saturday, Jews around the world celebrated Yom Kippur, the holiest day of the year.
 There was a time when synagogues opened their doors to non-members on the High Holy Days.
 Donations were encouraged.
 Now it's become commonplace to "pay to pray."
 "I was once of the opinion it should be free for everybody, before I realized that if it’s free for everybody, then some people are underwriting everyone else," Amichai Lau-Lavie, the spiritual leader of Lab/Shul, tells the New York Times, describing what economists call the "free rider" problem.
 Spoken like a true capitalist.

 "penalties, which entirely ruin the smuggler; a person who, though no doubt highly blameable for violating the laws of his country, is frequently incapable of violating those of natural justice, and would have been, in every respect, an excellent citizen, had not the laws of his country made that a crime which nature never meant to be so."

 Note there is also something called the grey market